Lexus RX: 2012–2015

 A facelift was designed through late 2010 and patented on 7 January 2011 under European design registration number 001845801-0004.
 The facelift was unveiled at the March 2012 Geneva Motor Show with new wheels, interior colors, new head and tail lamps and new grilles.
 New LED running lights were introduced as well.
-The F Sport was introduced, with a honeycomb grille, 8-speed automatic transmission, and a unique sporty interior.
+The F Sport was introduced, with a honeycomb grille, 8-speed automatic transmission, and a unique sportier interior.
 In the US, the new model uses the Lexus Enform telematics system, which includes the Safety Connect SOS system and Shazam tagging.
 Sales began worldwide in April 2012 for the RX 350 and RX 450h, with sales for the F-Sport variants starting in July of the same year.

 Several awards won by the third-generation Lexus RX include AutoPacific Vehicle Satisfaction Award for Luxury Crossover SUV, Kelley Blue Book Best Resale Value Award for Luxury Utility Vehicle, and Residual Value Award for Near Luxury SUV from Automotive Lease Guide.
 The Insurance Institute for Highway Safety (IIHS) has awarded the RX 350 its Top Safety Pick accolade.
 In 2013, J.D.
 Power and Associates named the RX as the most dependable vehicle in the U.S.; it was the first time a SUV/crossover had ever been listed as such.

 The U.S. National Highway Traffic Safety Administration (NHTSA) crash test results has given the RX 350 the maximum five star rating in the Frontal Driver, Frontal Passenger, Side Driver, and Side Rear Passenger categories, and four of five stars in the Rollover category at a risk of 16.4%.
 The Insurance Institute for Highway Safety rated the RX 350 a Top Safety Pick given "Good" overall ratings in both frontal offset and side crash tests, the RX also received "Good" ratings in all 14 measured categories.
 In 2014 (for the 2015 U.S. model year), the North American Lexus RX 350 gains new standard equipment such as the popular display audio package and LED front fog lamps.
 Navigation equipped models receive an upgraded 19 inch wheel finish as well as an easier to use remote touch controller.
 The 2015 model year F-Sport models now have the option of a cabernet red interior.